Aliases for UTP4 Gene

 GeneCards Summary for UTP4 Gene

-UTP4 (UTP4, Small Subunit Processome Component) is a Protein Coding gene.
-Diseases associated with UTP4 include North American Indian Childhood Cirrhosis and Intrahepatic Cholestasis.
-Among its related pathways are Ribosome biogenesis in eukaryotes and rRNA processing in the nucleus and cytosol.
+UTP4 (UTP4 Small Subunit Processome Component) is a Protein Coding gene.
+Diseases associated with UTP4 include North American Indian Childhood Cirrhosis and Neonatal Jaundice.
+Among its related pathways are rRNA processing in the nucleus and cytosol and Gene Expression.
+An important paralog of this gene is WDR61.